brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 more severe level, e.g., `debug` also shows `info` messages.
 By default, the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.

+### Option: `reset_cloudflared_files`

+In case something went wrong or you want to reset your cloudflared connection for some other reason (e.g., switch to another Cloudflare account), you can reset all your local Cloudflare files by setting this option to `true`.

+**Note**: _After deleting the files, the option `reset_cloudflared_files` will automaticaly be removed from the add-on configuration._

 ## Domain Name and Cloudlfare Set-Up